 Pricing is crazy simple too, because there are no hidden fees or contracts to worry about.
 Stax has a commitment to pricing transparency.
 The price you see is the price you pay.

-There are three plans.
-The Growth plan is $99, and comes with free surcharging capability, a free terminal and mobile reader, quick payment and backup processing, and base level dashboards and analytics.
+These packages come with free surcharging capability, a free terminal and mobile reader, quick payment and backup processing, and base level dashboards and analytics.

 If you’re a large business doing more than $5 million in yearly payments, you can get a custom plan that meets your needs, engineered for you.